 8. Arkansas State University

 Arkansas State University’s affordable BS in Dietetics provides students clinical experience with a base knowledge in clinical areas of dietetics.
 ASU’s coordinated bachelor degree in nutrition and dietetics is provided by the Nutritional Science Program in the College of Nursing & Health Professions.
 Students are taught to carry themselves with professionalism while providing valuable health service to the community.
-Students learn to focus on medical nutrition therapy as an entry-level dietitian.
+Students learn to focus on medical nutrition therapy as entry-level dietitians.
 Students learn about a variety of subjects including food service systems management, psychology, sociology, and anatomy.

 Founded in 1909, Arkansas State University began as an agricultural college, and farming and food production have been central to ASU’s learning and research ever since.
 One of the best nutrition degree programs in the nation, Arkansas State brings over a century of experience, as well as deep connections to the community.
 Students in the coordinated dietetics program have a minimum of 1,200 supervised practice hours in various community settings such as food service and other clinics.
 Upon completion of this program, students are eligible to sit for the registered dietitian exam and begin their career without a high debt, thanks to Arkansas State’s low tuition.